Redeeming the Potterverse:

 Consequently the infusion of the original Tom Riddle’s underlying temperament — which had not yet developed the sociopathic pathologies of even a slightly older Riddle — and Riddle’s magical qualities served only to enhance rather than to divide or undermine the Potter child’s very similar fundamental temperamental qualities and potential character.

 The present Lord Voldemort, consequently, does not have possession of his own soul.
 He bound it securely, prevented it from passing through the Veil at his first “death,” and, not regarding it as being of any value, effectively threw it away.
 Whereupon it passed into the keeping of Harry Potter.

-Who was deeply loved.
+Who was — until that point — deeply loved.
 And knew it.

-Unfortunately, from the point that Tom Riddle’s soul passed into the keeping of Harry Potter, Harry became as unloved as Riddle had always been.
+Unfortunately, from the night that Tom Riddle’s soul passed into the keeping of Harry Potter, Harry became as unloved as Riddle had always been.
 Harry, however, at 15 months of age had already learned that vital first lesson of bonding with those who tended him.
 And he had learned it very well.

 For Harry, the abrupt transition from his parents’ loving care into the grudging hands of his Aunt Petunia ought to have struck him as a profound betrayal and loss, one that would have fully justified a descent into grief, fury, and crushing despair.
 We are given no indication that anything like this ever happened.
 Something therefore sustained Harry through this dreadful “passage”.

 To the soul of Tom Riddle life in Petunia Dursley’s keeping would have seemed nothing out of the ordinary.
 It is not impossible that to Harry the vague “presence” of that second soul which took these changes of circumstance in stride, with neither terror nor feelings of betrayal might have served as a stabilizing, if somewhat dampening influence.